University of Calabria

 - Teachers of the macro-sector of mathematics are editors of important international journals, and collaborate with prestigious foreign universities.
 In addition, a lecturer in the functional analysis group and applications was included in the report "The world's most influential scientific minds 2014", edited by the Thomson Reuters Research Institute, one of the best mathematicians in the world based on the number of published articles and parameters citation.

 - The macro-sector of Computer Science is an international point of reference in the field of artificial intelligence and its correlations with the theory of databases and knowledge.
 Research in this field has been awarded in the last years prestigious international awards.
 In 2010 the Computer Science at University of Calabria was placed in the ranking of the best Universities of the World made by the University of Shanghai (ARWU - Academic Ranking of World Universities).

-Rende is a town in Calabria, southern Italy.
-It has a population of about 35,000, or more than 60,000 if the university students living there are taken into account.
-It is divided in two parts: the old town, which is stands on a high hill, and the modern area, on level ground, which is part of the urban area of Cosenza and is the centre of the city's economy.
+Rende is a pleasant town in Calabria, southern Italy.
+It has a population of about 35,000 (or, more than 60,000 if the university students living there are taken into account).
+It is divided into two parts: the old town, which is stands on a high hill, and the modern area, on level ground, which is part of the urban area of Cosenza and is the centre of the city's economy.
 The main sights are:

 - Historical Centre

 Known as the Città dei Bruzi (the City of the Bruttians), Cosenza is one of the most ancient cities in Calabria, the main center of a metropolitan area with about 269.000 inhabitants.
 Among the largest Calabria cities, Cosenza is a leading center of thriving economic activities, artistic and cultural promotion, often in collaboration with the University of Calabria.
 The origins of Cosenza date back to the 4th century B.C. when the area was strategically important to the Bruttians.